-be used to trace harassing or threatening calls that warrant legal action.
+Call Trace helps you handle obscene, harassing, or threatening calls.
+It should only be used to trace harassing or threatening calls that warrant legal action.
 After activating Call Trace, you must contact your local law enforcement agency.
-Successful trace information is provided only to the customer's law enforcement agency and will be used when investigating harassment.
-Information obtained is never divulged to the customer by AT&T.
+AT&T will only provide trace information to your law enforcement agency, not to you.

-- If Call Trace is successful, a confirmation tone and message will be heard.
-A written log tracking date and time of annoyance calls must be kept by the customer in order to retrieve Call Trace information.
+- You’ll hear a confirmation tone and message will be heard If the trace is successful.
+You must keep a written log of the date and time of harassing calls to retrieve Call Trace information.

-- An error message will let you know if the call can’t be traced.
+- You’ll hear an error message if the call can’t be traced.